I. Basic Concepts—Definitions, Rights, and Responsibilities

 26. What if law enforcement requests disclosure of library records?
 What if laws applicable to my library require the disclosure of some or all library records or other personally identifiable information without a court order?

-In the event of a request for information from a federal or local law enforcement agency, librarians should consult with their library administration and/or legal counsel before complying with such requests.
-Librarians should note that requests made under “The USA PATRIOT Act,” must come from the Federal Bureau of Investigation, and are not valid if coming from state or local law enforcement agencies.
-If a librarian is compelled to release information by a valid subpoena or court order , further breaches of user confidentiality will be minimized if the librarian personally retrieves the requested information and supplies it to the law enforcement agency.
+In the event of a request for information from a federal or local law enforcement agency, library workers should consult with their library administration and legal counsel before complying with such requests.
+If a library worker is compelled to release information by a valid subpoena or court order, further breaches of user confidentiality will be minimized if the library worker personally retrieves the requested information and supplies it to the law enforcement agency.
 Otherwise, allowing the law enforcement agency to perform its own retrieval may compromise confidential information that is not subject to the current request.

 Library policy should require that law enforcement requests for any library record be issued by a court of competent jurisdiction that shows good cause and is in proper form.
 See ALA’s documents “Policy on Confidentiality of Library Records.”
 The library governing authority needs to be aware that privacy, and especially the privacy of children and students, may be governed by additional state and federal laws.
 For example, on April 21, 2000, the Federal law, the “Children’s Online Privacy Protection Act (COPPA),” went into effect.
 This law, designed to protect children’s privacy on the Internet, directly impacts how children access Internet content.